Skip to main content

 Setting Up the Rust Project

-To get started, follow the Rust Setup Guide and activate the noir feature in your Cargo.toml:
+To get started, follow the Rust Setup Guide and ensure the noir_rs package is imported:

 [dependencies]